Sparky Smith MSST, ISCP.DIP.CANINE.PRAC., IAABC - CDBC, MCMA

 Amanda is a Behaviour Associate Intern joining our 2021 team.
 Amanda has an innate affinity for animals and has worked professionally with dogs for over twenty years.
 Trained as a Certified Pet Groomer, Amanda has spent her career gaining the trust and respect of hundreds of dogs and has a gift for being able to calmly bond with even the most anxious canines to provide a positive experience.She has a passion for cultivating deep relationships between dogs and their people and the healing that occurs through this union.
 She has taken numerous courses in animal communication, and is a certified Reiki Master offering this Intuitive healing modality for pets and their people.

 She has an absolute life long love of animals and works from a place of compassion, patience and honesty

 She continues facilitate positive change and healing for clients by using our program and is enthusiastic about growing her skill set through her enrolment in the ISCP Certificate in Canine Behaviours.

 Rosemary Holtz, CPDT-KA, is a professionally accredited dog trainer and provides additional expertise to our behaviour services across Canada.
-Rosemary is our Behaviour Tech supporting complex behaviour cases.
+Rosemary is our Behaviour Technician supporting complex behaviour cases.

 The complementary nature of Rosemary and Sparky has been commented upon by clients who enjoy the fact that here in Muskoka they are serviced by the best of dog professionals in Canada.